benjiman/statemachine/README.md

 @Test
 public void traffic_light_typechecked_example() {
     Green signal = new Green();
-    //uncomment a transition and it will fail to compile. signal = signal
+    // Comment out a transition and it will fail to compile. signal = signal
         .transition(SolidAmber::new)
         .transition(Red::new)